 Morro Jable is a town situated in the most Southern part of Fuerteventura and it attracts a predominantly German clientele.
 It is incredibly clean and has a modern feel.
 Originally a tiny fishing village it is now lined with palm trees, hotels and shops on one side and the beach on the other.

 The Playa de la Cebada beach in the old town is very sheltered, the sea is beautifully calm and it has shallow waters, which makes for a very safe and pleasant to place to swim.
+The old town area of Morro Jable has a lovely vibe, with an interesting selection of bars and restaurants.

 Caleta de Fuste